Maleick/byvalver/README.md

 - `--no-continue-on-error`: Stop processing on the first error.

 ### ML-Powered Strategy Selection
-Enables ML-powered strategy prioritization using neural network inference to intelligently select and prioritize transformation strategies based on instruction context.
+Intelligently prioritizes transformation strategies based on instruction context using neural network inference.

 - **Feature Extraction**: Extracts 128 features from each instruction.
 - **Neural Network Inference**: A 3-layer feedforward network ranks strategies dynamically.
-- **Prediction Tracking**: A robust system tracks the ML model's prediction accuracy, providing real-time feedback on model performance.
+- **Prediction Tracking**: Tracks the ML model's prediction accuracy with real-time feedback.

 ### Comprehensive Verification Tools
 A suite of Python-based tools to validate the output of byvalver.